beast-45/OCTANET_OCTOBER/README.md

 Hey , I am Manish Verma and this is my WebD internship at OctaNet.

-This is the first simple task of the octanet WebD internship ie creating a landing page of a website.
+The first task is crating a simple landing page of a website.

-The landing page is of a gym website named RAW FITNESS.
+I have crated the landing page of a gym website named RAW FITNESS.

+The second task is about creating a to do list website.
+I have created a simple to do list website.

 STAY TUNED.